maduser64/fb-stat/README.md

   - Post type (eg. state, photo, link ...)
   - Post creation date
   - Total count of likes/reaction\* to the post
-  - Total of comments to the post
+  - Total count of comments to the post
   - Author (unique ID and name) of the first post comment (if any)

   \* **Reaction are available only with API v2.6 or higher**, for versions <= 2.5 only likes are counted.